ut946310-cloud/cors-poc/README.md

-# cors-poc
+# Binance PoC
-PoC for CORS testing
+This repo contains Proof of Concept files for testing Binance endpoints.